YilongJu/Implicit-Bias-towards-the-Kernel-RegimeCauses-Mode-Collapse-in-GANs/README.md

 >📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Implicit Bias towards the Kernel RegimeCauses Mode Collapse in GANs

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Implicit Bias towards the Kernel RegimeCauses Mode Collapse in GANs.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements